EXID-G/STA303-Assignment04/report/ZhangChi_12110821_assign4.md

 |  ResNet18   |         42.95%          |           85.32%           |
 | DenseNet121 |         49.66%          |           83.91%           |

 There are 2 metrics used in my experiment, coverage rate and average size.
 The former means the probability of a model’s prediction containing the correct class, measured by dividing the number of predictions containing the correct class by the total number of predictions.
-The latter indicates the average size of the prediction interval, with the significant level in 0.01.
+The latter indicates the average size of the prediction interval, with the significant level of 0.01.
 It is obvious that the the bigger the coverage rate and the smaller the average size be better.

 ###  Experiment  Results